react-native-camera/react-native-camera/README.md

 # react-native-camera

 A camera viewport for React Native.
-This module is currently in the very early stages of development and does not support image capture at this time, though it is coming.
+This module is currently in the very early stages of development, currently supporting camera switching and basic image capture.

 ## Getting started